 Allergy Relief Mattress Protector

-To keep allergens like dust mites, mold and bacteria from collecting in your mattress — especially those provided by dorms and used year after year — we recommend using a mattress protector.
+To keep allergens like dust mites, mold and bacteria from collecting in your mattress — especially those provided by dorms and used year after year — our staff recommends using a mattress protector.
 Designed to go under your mattress pad, this machine-washable mattress cover fully encases your mattress and zips closed for a secure fit.
-It’s made from antimicrobial and waterproof fabric that the brand says adjusts to your body temperature, and the brand says it provides protection against bed bugs, too.
+It’s made from antimicrobial and water-resistant fabric that adjusts to your body temperature, according to the brand.
 This mattress protector is available in Twin, Full, Queen and King sizes, and you can also purchase pillow protectors.

 Threshold 400 Thread Count Printed Sheet Set

-In Malin’s experience, a great pair of sheets does not have to be expensive.
-She opts for Target’s Threshold Sheet Set, which is made from 100% cotton and comes with a flat sheet, fitted sheet and two pillow cases.
-Since the sheet set comes in a variety of prints like Blue Strip, Bella Floral, Beachcomber and more, they double as decor.
-The sheet set is available in Twin, Twin XL, Full, Queen, King and California King sizes.
+A great pair of sheets do not have to be an expensive purchase, according to both Yi and Select associate updates editor Zoe Main (Northwestern ‘22).
+They opted for Target’s Threshold Sheet Set, which is made from 100% cotton and comes with a flat sheet, fitted sheet and two pillowcases.
+The sheet set is available in Twin, Twin XL, Full, Queen, King and California King sizes, and comes in vibrant patterns and solid colors.

-While Malin mostly uses this lap desk as a workstation in bed, she also brings it to her dorm’s lounge to support her computer when she’s sitting on the couch.
-The lap desk folds flat, making it easy to transport and store — Malin slides it under her bed or in her closet when she’s not using it.
-It features a built-in cup holder and a slot that acts as a stand for tablets, phones and books.
+While Select associate updates editor Zoe Malin (Northwestern ’22) mostly used this lap desk as a workstation in bed, she also brought it to her dorm’s lounge to support her computer when she’s sitting on the couch.
+The lap desk folds flat, making it easy to transport and store away.
+In fact, Malin would slide it under her bed or in her closet when she wasn’t using it.
+It also has a built-in cup holder and a slot that acts as a stand for tablets, phones and books.

 Bath and laundry essentials

-After living in dorms, we can confirm that anyone who tells you it’s essential to wear flip-flops or sandals in communal dorm showers is correct.
-These open-toe slide sandals are designed with drainage holes that the brand says prevents water from pooling under your feet.
-They also have grippy anti-slip outsoles so you don’t fall while taking a shower.
-The shoes are constructed from a quick-drying elastic material, according to the brand.
-The sandals are available in sizes to fit men’s and women’s feet and come in six colors: Black, Grey, Light Blue, Pink, Blue and Purple.
+After living in dorms, we can confirm that you should always wear flip-flops or sandals in communal dorm showers.
+These open-toe slide sandals have drainage holes that prevent water from pooling under your feet, according to the brand.
+The shoes are made from a quick-drying elastic material and have grippy anti-slip outsoles so you don’t fall in the shower, according to the brand.

 H&M Waffled Bathrobe